Pay for diagnostics or "No-fix No-fee"

 Why "No fix = no fee" is dangerous nonsense.
 Our diagnostics charge – a proper service at a fair and honest price

-We are professional pragmatic engineers, not showman or IT cowboys.
-We want to be honest and practical with all our customers.
+We are professional pragmatic engineers, not IT cowboys.
+We like to be honest and practical with all our customers.

-Spekaing techincally almost any fault can be fixed and the unit returned to full working order.
+Spekaing techincally, almost any fault can be fixed and the unit returned to full working order.
 The only issues for the customer normally are cost and timescales inolved.
+Sometimes data recovery or retention is more important than the repair of the actual unit.

 No engineer can tell with any degree of certainty that something is repairable or not simply by looking at it from the outside.
 It can sometimes happen that an item is near-impossible or impractical to fix (e.g. non-availability of replacement parts, lead-times etc) or it might simply be beyond sensible economic repair.
 Particularly in the last case, the customer (nor engineers’ guesswork) can tell if the fault is being caused by a simple £5 internal cable/connector, or a £400+ motherboard fault – after diagnosis we can, with confidence.
 Our diagnostic service provides the customer with a fully informed choices before proceeding.
 It will provide you with the final cost, the parts needed, the time involved, and avoids guesswork.
 It's often the most basic faults that look so terminal, just like a cheap 50p blown fuse can stop your car dead in its tracks.
-So, would you risk scrapping a £1,800 Apple MacBook Air for a £5 cable and some labour?
+So, would you risk scrapping a £1,000+ laptop or desktop computer for the sake of a £5 component and some labour?

 With our diagnostic service, you don’t pay the full repair charge - only a fixed fee appropriate to the time required to strip down, test and check parts availability, costs etc. Typically, diagnostics is a fraction of the repair charge and covers the technician’s time and overheads involved in thoroughly diagnosing your device.
 We’ll always keep you informed about charges including this one– if we need you to agree to anything, we’ll contact you first to confirm.